-- 6. "CPO" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code. - 7.
-"Disputes" shall have the meaning ascribed to such term in Section IV.10. of this Policy. - 3.
-"Federal Agency" means any executive department, Federal Government government corporation, Federal Government government controlled corporation, or other establishment within HHS that provides Federal Awards, including, but not limited to, HRSA, Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), National Institutes of Health (NIH), and Substance Abuse and Mental Health Services Administration (SAMHSA).

-4. "Federal Award" means, depending on the context, either: (1a) The the Federal financial assistance or the cost-reimbursement contract under the Federal Acquisition Regulations that a non-Federal entity receives directly from a Federal Agency or indirectly from a Pass-Through Entity, as described in 45 C.F.R. § 75.101; or (2b) An-an instrument setting forth the terms and conditions which can be a grant agreement, cooperative agreement, other agreement for assistance, or the cost-reimbursement contract awarded under the Federal Acquisition Regulations.

-5.-"Federal Program" means (1a) all Federal Awards that are assigned a single number in the Catalog of Federal Domestic Assistance (CFDA); (2b) all Federal Awards to non-Federal entities from the same Federal Agency made for the same purpose; or (3c) a cluster of programs as defined in 45 C.F.R. § 75.2.

-- 11. "HHS" means the U.S. Department of Health and Human Services. - 12.
-"HRSA" means the Health Resources and Services Administration, a Federal Agency of HHS. - 6.
-"Pass-Through Entity" means a non-Federal entity that provides a Subaward to a Subrecipient to carry out part of a Federal Program.

-- 14. "PHS Act" means the Public Health Service Act, ch.
+- c.
+Normally operating within a competitive environment; - d.
+The provision of goods or services that are ancillary to the operation of the Federal Program; and - e.
+Not being subject to compliance requirements of the Federal Program as a result of the relationship with Broward Health, although similar requirements may apply for other reasons, including as a result of contractual provisions. - 5.
+"Compliance Manual" means the HRSA Health Center Program Compliance Manual that applies to all entities and Subrecipients that apply for or receive Federal Awards under the Health Center Program authorized under section 330 of the PHS Act (codified at 42 U.S.C. § 254b). - 6.
+"CPO" shall have the meaning ascribed to such term in Article II (Definitions) of the Business and Procurement Code. - 7.
+"Disputes" shall have the meaning ascribed to such term in Section IV.10. of this Policy. - 8.
+"Federal Agency" means any executive department, federal government corporation, federal government controlled corporation, or other establishment within HHS that provides Federal Awards, including, but not limited to, HRSA, Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), National Institutes of Health (NIH), and Substance Abuse and Mental Health Services Administration (SAMHSA). - 9.
+"Federal Award" means, depending on the context, either (a) the federal financial assistance or the cost-reimbursement Contract under the Federal Acquisition Regulations that a non-federal entity receives directly from a Federal Agency or indirectly from a Pass-Through Entity, as described in 45 C.F.R. § 75.101; or (b) an instrument setting forth the terms and conditions which can be a grant agreement, cooperative agreement, other agreement for assistance, or the cost-reimbursement Contract awarded under the Federal Acquisition Regulations. - 10.
+"Federal Program" means (a) all Federal Awards that are assigned a single number in the Catalog of Federal Domestic Assistance (CFDA); (b) all Federal Awards to non-federal entities from the same Federal Agency made for the same purpose; or (c) a cluster of programs as defined in 45 C.F.R. § 75.2. - 11.
+"HHS" means the U.S. Department of Health and Human Services. - 12.
+"HRSA" means the Health Resources and Services Administration, a Federal Agency of HHS. - 13.
+"Pass-Through Entity" means a non-federal entity that provides a Subaward to a Subrecipient to carry out part of a Federal Program. - 14.
+"PHS Act" means the Public Health Service Act, ch.
 373, 58 Stat.
 682 (1944), codified as amended at 42 U.S.C. §§ 201-300mm-62. - 15.
-"Records" shall have the meaning ascribed to such term in Article VI. of this Policy. - 7.-"Subaward" means an award provided by a Pass-Through Entity to a Subrecipient for the Subrecipient to carry out part of a Federal Award received by the Pass-Through Entity.
-A Subaward does not include payments to a contractor or payments to an individual that who is a beneficiary of a Federal Program.

-8. "Subrecipient" means a non-Federal entity that receives a Subaward from a Pass-Through Entity to carry out part of a Federal Program.

-9. "Uniform Data System" or "UDS" means the Uniform Data System, the standardized reporting system whereby entities receiving Federal Awards under the Health Center Program authorized under section 330 of the PHS Act are required to input certain information, including patient demographics, services provided, clinical processes and health outcomes, patients' use of services, costs, and revenues.
+"Records" shall have the meaning ascribed to such term in Article VI. of this Policy. - 16.
+"Subaward" means an award provided by a Pass-Through Entity to a Subrecipient for the Subrecipient to carry out part of a Federal Award received by the Pass-Through Entity.
+A Subaward does not include payments to a contractor or payments to an individual who is a beneficiary of a Federal Program. - 17.
+"Subrecipient" means a non-federal entity that receives a Subaward from a Pass-Through Entity to carry out part of a Federal Program. - 18.
+"UDS" means the Uniform Data System, the standardized reporting system whereby entities receiving Federal Awards under the Health Center Program authorized under section 330 of the PHS Act are required to input certain information, including patient demographics, services provided, clinical processes and health outcomes, patients' use of services, costs, and revenues.

-(b) Policy

-1.18.
-Between the Code and any Procurement Policy referenced below, the Procurement Policy shall control, unless otherwise explicitly stated in the Procurement Policy or the Code.